alospeaks/cisco-dc-automation/LabGuide/section-4-9-jenkins.md

-####
-Installing jenkins plugins
+#### Installing jenkins plugins

-We only need github and gitlab plugin for now
+We need github and gitlab plugin for now.
+Lets install them.

 1. Go to the dashboard
 2. on the left side, click on "Manage Jenkins"